burkkyy/Workshop/library/arch/installation.md

 pacman -S nvidia nvidia-utils
 pacman -S nvidia-lts    # If you installed linux-lts
 ```
-> NOTE this will probably not be enough for everything to work, especially if you have an NVIDIA card(like me).
-See `graphics_drivers.md` document in this repo for more details.

 ### 3.7 Initialize ram disk
 #### 3.7.1 Edit mkinitcpio